Wentworth Woodhouse has a dedicated group of volunteers who give their time across a variety of roles – do you think you might like to join them?

 • structure to your day and a sense of achievement

 • a challenge and an opportunity for personal development

 • an opportunity to learn new skills or to use your lifetime skills

 • an opportunity to meet others and to make social contact

 Volunteers are an integral part of the team at Wentworth Woodhouse, and we appoint them with all possible care and attention.
 There is a simple application form, two references are asked for, and dependent on the role you choose, a Disclosure and Barring Service (DBS) check.
 We arrange all this for you, so don’t worry about the process.

 No special skills are needed and all relevant training will be given.
 We have volunteers of all ages and from all walks of life.
-Some of our volunteers also have full-time jobs and they welcome the chance to help in their spare time.
+Some of our volunteers also have full-time jobs in the week and they volunteer for us at the weekend.
 Couples are also welcome to apply.